If your nonprofit still doesn’t have a blog, you might want to consider getting one.

 Work on ensuring support and enthusiasm from your peers and your nonprofit’s leaders.
 Gain clarity on the budget line you can get access to, as well as the editorial sign off process.

-Mobilize fellow contributors and ask for an investment into skills and development of whoever will be working on the blog – so you can really make the most out of it.
+Mobilize fellow contributors and ask for investment into the skills and development of whoever will be working on the blog – so you can really make the most out of it.

 7. Create an editorial calendar.